yangxy/PASD/README.md

 <img src="samples/000004x2.gif" width="390px"/> <img src="samples/000080x2.gif" width="390px"/>

 ## News
+(2024-7-1) Accepted by ECCV2024.
+A new version of our paper will be updated soon.

 (2024-3-18) Please have a try on our colorization model via ```python test_pasd.y --pasd_model_path runs/pasd_color/checkpoint-180000 --control_type grayscale --high_level_info caption --use_pasd_light```.
 You should use the noise scheduler provided in ```runs/pasd_color/scheduler``` which has been updated to ensure zero-terminal SNR in order to avoid the leaking residual signal from RGB image during training.
 Please read the updated paper for more details.

 (2024-3-18) We have updated the [paper](https://arxiv.org/abs/2308.14469v3).
 The [weights](https://huggingface.co/yangtao9009/PASD) and [datasets](https://huggingface.co/datasets/yangtao9009/PASD_dataset) are now available on Huggingface.